Learning Center

 Okay, we know what you’re thinking…this is about work truck seat covers, and most of us aren’t driving around Baywatch trucks.
 Yep, this is a wet suit in seat cover form.
 We didn’t think it would be a fair comparison either, but after hearing from multiple people in the construction industry who love their Wet Okole seat covers, we decided to give these a fair shake.

 Since they’re made from wetsuit neoprene and bonded with nylon, they’re waterproof and totally safe on vehicle seats.
+We'll take a look at their standard seat covers without a console cover.

-However, Brent Fox, a contractor in the Nashville area, can speak to the durability.
+Brent Fox, a contractor in the Nashville area, can speak to the durability.
 "I had Wet Okole in the truck I just retired.
 Rode on them for 12 years and, at some point, sent them back for a refurb.
-They were a great product and easy company to work with."
+They were a great product and an easy company to work with."

-Price: $374
+Price: $402

 Pros